rafalrydzkowski/SQL_Transfermarkt_Data_Analytics/scripts/2_stadium_fill_rate_analysis/README.md

 | **3** | 47.79 | 1.69 |
 | **4** | 48.04 | 1.70 |
 | **5** | 47.40 | 1.68 |
+- The highest attendance quintile (Quintile 1) surprisingly shows the lowest win probability (37.35%) and the lowest average points per game (1.36).

 ---